CODE OF CONDUCT

 Any role play involving the theme or suggestion of rape is explicitly prohibited.

-Other kinds of harassment based on real-world/out of game traits (sexuality, gender, age, etc) will not be tolerated.
+Other kinds of harassment based on real-world or out of game traits (sexuality, gender, age, appearance, etc) will not be tolerated.
 If you have been asked to cease an action out of game and continue with it despite the warning, you will be banned from the game.